WebOrigami/docs/src/content/concepts/tutorial.md

 In `site.ori`, you've already created a map of `images` to `thumbnails`, and a map of `teamData.yaml` to a set of `team` greetings.
 You're now going to do the same kind of map inside the `index.ori` template.
 The map will translate the people in the incoming team data into a corresponding set of HTML text fragments for each person.

-To do this, you will use a _nested_ template: a small template inside of `index.orit`.
+To do this, you will use a _nested_ template: a small template inside of the main `index.orit` template.

 **Example:** If you wanted to display paragraphs with the team member locations, you could write the following map of the input data to a nested template surrounded by backtick (`) characters: